This is why you stand for the National Anthem

 As an American, Kaepernick has every right to sit during the playing of the national anthem.
 As an American, we are allowed to take that right for granted.

-I have no problem with Kaeperink using his platform as a highly visible athlete to draw attention to a social cause; it’s been done time and again before, whether it was Jackie Robinson, Muhammad Ali, Jim Brown, etc. and sometimes with great success.
+I have no problem with Kaepernick using his platform as a highly visible athlete to draw attention to a social cause; it’s been done time and again, whether it was Jackie Robinson, Muhammad Ali, Jim Brown - and sometimes with great success.

 My bigger issue with Kaepernick is has he done anything other than sit and talk?
 Is he doing something other than stating that racial inequality is a major problem that continues to exist despite our advanced society?

-Note: [ UPDATE: AFTER POSTING THIS, MANY PEOPLE ON SOCIAL MEDIA CALLED ME OUT, RIGHTLY SO, FOR FAILING TO RECOGNIZE THAT KAEPERNICK HAS PLEDGED TO DONATE $100,000 PER MONTH OVER THE NEXT 10 MONTHS TO A VARIETY OF CHARITIES.
-HARD TO FAULT THE MAN FOR THIS.
-HOW MANY PEOPLE ARE FOLLOWING HIS LEAD WITH THIS TYPE OF CHARITABLE ACTS IS UNKNOWN. ]